Hunt (2022 film): Plot

 In the 1980s, when the military dictatorship reached its peak, South Korean Agency for National Security Planning (ANSP) Foreign Unit chief Park Pyong-ho and Domestic Unit Chief Kim Jung-do worked together in Washington D.C., protecting the dictorial President Chun Doo-hwan.
 While they are on patrol, the CIA notices a hired foreign assassination team and informs the Korean team about it.
-After an intense chase, Park is taken hostage by the last survivor of the team.
-Kim shoots the assassin, and the men blame each other for the result.
+After an intense chase, Pyong-ho is taken hostage by the last survivor of the team.
+Jung-do shoots the assassin, and the men blame each other for the result.

-After the incident in Washington, the director of ANSP tells Park and Kim that there is a North Korean mole within ANSP known as Donglim.
-According to intel from the CIA, he is a dangerous spy from North Korea who tries to assassinate the president of the South.
-Kim and Park work to root out Donglim.
+After the incident in Washington, the director of ANSP tells Jung-do and Pyong-ho that there is a North Korean mole within ANSP known as Donglim.
+According to intel from the CIA, he is a dangerous spy from North Korea who is trying to assassinate the president of the South.
+Jung-do and Pyong-ho work to root out Donglim.
 Initially, a university professor held in captivity is suspected to be Donglim.

-Kim and Park work on the exfiltration of an asylum seeking North Korean nuclear physicist, who plans to defect with his family while they are in Japan.
+Jung-do and Pyong-ho work on the exfiltration of an asylum seeking North Korean nuclear physicist, who plans to defect with his family while they are in Japan.

 The physicist reveals that Donglim is still free, and has leaked information about a military infiltration by South Korea that is taking place on the same day.
 The infiltration is expected by the North and ends in total failure and the death of everyone involved.

-Park's team leads the exfiltration operation, but because of conflicting orders, the operation ends in failure and the death of the physicist.
+Pyong-ho's team leads the exfiltration operation, but because of conflicting orders, the operation ends in failure and the death of the physicist.

 Afterwards, the two teams begin to pursue Donglim in their own way, both accusing each other.
 Captain Lee Ung-pyong of the North Korean Air Force defects to the South and is chastised by his interrogators about the shallow, selfish reasons for his treason.
-Kim suspects that Yoo-jeong is in fact a North Korean agent tasked with keeping an eye on him, and violently interrogates her.
+Jung-do suspects that Yoo-jeong is in fact a North Korean agent tasked with keeping an eye on him, and violently interrogates her.